raganwald/raganwald.github.com/index.md

 I've shipped products written in C++, Java, Ruby, JavaScript, Ember, React, TypeScript, and more.[^more]

+[^more]: I've written commerical software using Turbo Pascal, Lightspeed C, C++, Fourth Dimension, Excel, Hypercard, Filemaker, C++, Java, Ruby, JavaScript, WebObjects, MUMPS, CoffeeScript, Backbone, Ember, React, and TypeScript; I've written commercial software on MP/M, Windows, MacintoshOS, Unix, and for the last two decades, the web.

 ### I ship products

 I have shipped as a Technical Product Manager, Program Manager, and in hands-on engineering roles.
 I align technology, design, prioritization, process, and architecture with the capacity we have, the product we need to ship, and our product strategy.
+As a technical product manager, I collaborate heavily with my colleagues in Product, Engineering, and Sales, with a heavy emphasis on a culture of writing.
 My work is informed by my professional experience in consulting, technology marketing, and enterprise sales.
 I am a past-member of both the Toronto Computer-Human Interaction ACM-SIG and the Toronto Product Management Association.

 My work has led directly to two exits: KL Group/Sitraka and PagerDuty.[^sitraka-quest][^PDNYSE]